Anthony Smith (fighter): Home invasion incident

 At approximately 4:00 a.m. on April 5, 2020, an intruder gained entry to Smith's home in Nebraska through an opened garage door.
 Smith found him "screaming at the top of his lungs" in his computer room, and proceeded to fight the man for five minutes until the police arrived.
 Smith states that the intruder "took everything that I gave him – every punch, every knee, every elbow.
 He took every single one of them and kept fighting me", describing the ordeal "as one of the toughest fights" of his life.
 The man was later identified to be 21-year-old Luke Haberman, an accomplished former high school wrestler.

-Passing of coach

-Weeks prior to his bout at UFC 310 in November 2024, Smith's longtime coach of over fifteen years Scott Morton died suddenly.
+Domestic violence arrest

+On the night of July 27, 2026, Smith was arrested in Sarpy County, Nebraska and booked on felony charges of attempted first degree domestic assault, terroristic threats, and false imprisonment.

+Smith is accused of threatening to kill his wife if she did not ride home with him after a night out at a local bar, forcefully making her enter his vehicle by pushing her inside, and pushing her around as they rode home.
+Smith is also accused of attempting to run his wife over as she attempted to escape the scene, but she was able to avoid contact with the vehicle.
+He was released from custody on July 29 after posting a $500,000 bond.
+Per the terms of his bond, Smith is prohibited from having contact with his wife, and has also been barred from leaving the state of Nebraska.